 Our primary goal is to retire early and travel.
 Owning a large and expensive home works against that goal.

 It does so in two ways:

 - The mortgage payments and maintenance costs would gobble up our income and delay our retirement date.

 - Cost burdens would persist when we’re off traveling, leaving less money to travel with.

 My retirement number is much lower than my dream house number.
 So I’ll never become wealthy enough to purchase the dream house of my childhood because when I have enough money to retire, I’ll stop working.
 I won’t be able to justify working longer for the “privilege” of higher housing costs.

-A friend recently bought an old, really nice, and pretty darn big house in an affluent area.
+A former neighbor recently left to buy an old, really nice, and pretty darn big house in an affluent area.

 After the close, I went for a visit.
 I worried I’d be envious.
 Instead, I felt kind of sad for him.

-He’s usually a pragmatic kind of guy.
-When he bought this, he knew what he was getting into and still went ahead with it.
-He said it was at least a 25-year commitment.
-He was “all in”.
-Suburbs, dog, house cleaning, yard maintenance, and maybe a full-time nanny.
+When the family moved, they knew what they were getting into and still went ahead with it.
+They were “all in”.
+Suburbs, dog, house cleaning, yard maintenance, and a full-time nanny.

 You can’t put IKEA furniture in a house like this.
 Crate & Barrel, Ethan Allen, Restoration Hardware, mostly.
 Have you seen the cost of that stuff?
-Furniture is costing them $15-$20 thousand more, easily!
+Furniture is going to cost them $15-$20 thousand more, easily!